 undertake adventure activities, regardless of whether or not they occur outside the school grounds;

-Attend school ‘sleep-overs’ on school grounds [delete if your still does not hold school sleep-overs on school grounds].
+Attend school ‘sleep-overs’ on school grounds

 Camps are excursions involving at least one night’s accommodation (including school sleep-overs).

 Local excursions are excursions to locations within walking distance of the school and do not involve ‘Adventure Activities’.